the-commons-project/jupyterhealth-exchange/README.md

 >**Quick start:** For local development, Skip the steps 8–12 as the `seed_db` command will register the Django OAuth2 application.
 Also, Pre‑generated values of  `OIDC_RSA_PRIVATE_KEY`, `PATIENT_AUTHORIZATION_CODE_CHALLENGE`, and `PATIENT_AUTHORIZATION_CODE_VERIFIER` are provided in `dot_env_example.txt` for dev/demo use only.

 > [!NOTE]
-> Due to browser security restrictions and the [oidc-client-ts](https://github.com/authts/oidc-client-ts) used for authentication, this web app **must be accessed over HTTPS for any hostname other than localhost**.
-Setting up HTTPS/TLS termination via a reverse proxy is outside the scope of this guide; [NGINX](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) is a popular option.
+> Due to browser security restrictions and the [oidc-client-ts](https://github.com/authts/oidc-client-ts) used for authentication, the web app **must be accessed over HTTPS for any hostname other than localhost** - see [Running in Production](#running-in-production) below.

 1. Set up your Python environment and install dependencies from `jhe/Pipfile` - this project uses Django **version 5.2** which requires python  **3.10, 3.11, 3.12 or 3.13**